 You and your family’s health, safety and well-being are of utmost importance to us at UHS.
-If you are not feeling well, we strongly encourage you to call your provider's office or utilize the UHS virtual walk-in before you come in especially if you are experiencing fever, shortness of breath, cough, or any combination of those.
+If you are not feeling well, we strongly encourage you to call your provider's office or utilize the UHS Virtual Walk-In before you come in especially if you are experiencing fever, shortness of breath, cough, or any combination of those.
 DO NOT delay seeking in-person care if you are struggling to breathe.
 Infections like the flu and the novel coronavirus are especially concerning, but can be avoided by taking precautions.

 - If you are bringing a child in for a pediatric appointment, please do not bring the youngster's siblings.

 We understand that this is not an easy or welcome transition.
-We want to ensure the highest possible level of safety and care for everyone's well-being and to be compliant with federal, state and county directives during the COVID-19 situation.
+We want to ensure the highest possible level of safety and care for everyone's well-being and to be compliant with federal, state and county directives during the COVID-19 pandemic.

 UHS Virtual Walk-In